VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 # Installation Notes

-# How to tighten Z-Belt:
+# Initial belt installtion and how to tighten Z-Belt:

 # Step 1: